andrenm/framerx-lottie-hover/README.md

 # framerx-lottie-hover

-I have developed a custom solution to make it possible to start, revert, and pause animations.
+I have developed a custom react class that make it possible to start, revert and pause lottie animations with mouse events.
 <br />
 <br />
-The FramerX project uses the react-lottie library to make animations work.
+The FramerX project uses the react-lottie library to load and interact with the animations.<br />
 <br />
-The LottieCustom class uses the events "onMouseEnter" and "onMouseLeave" to start and stop the lottie animation.
+- Navigation through card options with box-shadow effect on hover (Base.tsx > Hover)
+- Lottie animation start with onMouseEnter event
+- Lottie animation revert direction with onMouseLeave for specific animation 2
+- Custom control on FramerX panel, so you can choose the animation that will be loaded
+- Lottie animations come in json format, imported from code folder
 <br />
 <br />
 First page with a link in the first card "Employee"